 Tina Baran, Clinic Manager, says… “Dear Magic Bullet Fund: When a pet in our care reaches the end of the road, that is the hardest part of the job.
-Making a donation in tribute helps – especially now that I have found the Magic Bullet Fund!
-Through donations to Magic Bullet Fund, our clients know that we are remembering their beloved pet and sharing in their sadness, while also giving another family more time with their pet.”
+Making a donation in tribute helps–especially now that I have found the Magic Bullet Fund!
+Through donations to this fund, our clients know that we remember their beloved pet and share in their sadness, while also giving another family more time with their pet.”

 Tails of the City in Seattle WA says: